yaelhayem/TDSADH18/docs/Elk_candy_closed_article.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Elk Candy Company** (No. 240) Opened in 1930's at 92 East End Ave.
 Moved in the 40s to NO 240.
 Closed March 31, 1997.

 Sources  New-York Historical Society, Kathy Jolowicz, shop owners.

+<sup id="fn1">1.
+[Elk Candy re-opened later that year in November at 1628 2nd Avenue.
+This location then closed in April 2006.
+The company then opened up an online store in October 2009 that is still running.]<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>